Corona warning light: Situation and current measures in Mainz

 General ruling (Allgemeinverfügung)

-- In the pedestrian zones of Mainz's old town and on the forecourt of the main station, masks are mandatory on all days except Sundays and public holidays between 10 a.m. and 6 p.m.
+In the pedestrian zones of the old town and on the square in front of the railway station, masks are still compulsory from 8 a.m. to 6 p.m. on all days except Sundays and public holidays.

-- Pick-up services and yard sales of open or opened alcoholic beverages are prohibited.
+Street vending and yard sales of open alcoholic beverages remain prohibited.